Erling Haaland in the Champions League: Scoring record, opponents, how he compares to Ronaldo, Messi, Mbappé

 Dortmund: 13 games, 15 goals

-After just three and a bit seasons, Haaland has already scored more goals than all but 30 players in Champions League history.
-One more and he will be level with Rivaldo and Luis Suárez.
+After just three and a bit seasons, Erling Haaland has already scored more goals than all but 28 players in Champions League history.
+His Matchday 3 double against Copenhagen took him ahead of Rivaldo and Luis Suárez.

 Star strikers at 20-game mark